EntropyBall/EntropyDex/client/readme.md

 - it avoids passing prop drilling from App > PokemonItem > PokemonCard
 - allows each PokemonItem component to set the map
 - every change on the map reload the every component (?)

+### memo
+Switching between accounts re-renders every image component.
+Since the images are the same no matter what, there is no need to re-render those components every time.
+By preventing re-render every image, memo improves performance.